TornadoChen7/INFO-5940-Codespace/README.md

 - The Jupyter extension should install automatically.
 If you still cannot select a Python kernel on Jupyter Notebook: Go to the left sidebar >> **Extensions** >> search for **Jupyter** >> reload window (or reinstall it).

-## Modifications on requirements.txt
-The version of pandas library is upgraded to 2.2.2, and the version of numpy library is upgraded to 1.26.4 to resolve the library compatibility issues.

-## Instructions to run the application using the provided setup
-1. Use export API_KEY="YOUR_API_KEY" to store your api key in the terminal
-2. Use export BASE_URL="base_url" to store the base URL in the terminal.
-In this repo, we used Cornell's Gateway to access models.
-3. Run streamlit run chat_with_pdf.py to run the application using the provided setup.
-4. Upload your files with .txt or .pdf extentions in the application.
-5. Build index with these files.
-6. Then you can chat with the AI!
-7. You can upload multiple files at once.
-If you want to change the uploaded file, you can delete the files and rebuild the index.